caseybarajas/aceOS/test_filesystem.md

-# CaseyOS Enhanced Filesystem Test Guide
+# aceOS Enhanced Filesystem Test Guide

 ## Overview
-Your OS now has a comprehensive in-memory filesystem with the following features:
+aceOS now has a comprehensive in-memory filesystem with the following features:

 ## New Commands Added: